Need to talk? Call 1800 882 436.

 Resources and support

-Visit the Department of Agriculture, Water and the Environment website to learn more about lead poisoning.
+Visit the Department Climate Change, Energy, the Environment and Water to learn more about lead and other compounds.

 Speak to a maternal child health nurse